S.P.A.C.E. Curriculum Requirements

-Participants must FIRST select and enroll in one of the two certificate tracks:
+Participants must FIRST select and enroll in one of the three microcredential tracks:

 **THESE LINKS SHOULD ONLY BE USED BY PARTICIPANTS COMPLETING THE ENTIRE COURSE.
 THESE ARE NOT MODULES.**

-Each certificate track requires participants to complete ALL *applicable* modules within 18 months from the start of the first module to receive a certificate of completion.
+Each track requires participants to complete ALL *applicable* modules within 18 months from the start of the first module to receive a microcredential.
 There is no charge to participants or their departments for enrollment into the program.

-Once participants enroll in the preferred certificate track, based on the criteria listed in the course descriptions below, they must then enroll in SPACE101 - Introduction to Sponsored Programs.
-Afterwards, they must enroll in either the Fundamentals (SPACE110-130) or Advanced (SPACE310-320) modules and finally in ALL SEVEN supplement modules (SPACE200-SPACE250).
-SPACE100 and SPACE300 will only be used to track participants' progress.
+Once participants enroll in their preferred track, they must then enroll in all applicable classes, as listed in the Office for Research Course Registration System and outlined below.
 Upon completion, the S.P.A.C.E.
-Certificate Program will be marked “finished” and credit will be applied to the participant's transcript to show achievement.
-Participants can also register for only those modules that fit their training needs; however, no certificate will be offered, and enrollment will be subject to availability.
+Program will be marked “finished” and credit will be applied to the participant's transcript to show achievement.
+Participants can also register for only those modules that fit their training needs; however, no micro-credential will be offered, and enrollment will be subject to availability.

 S.P.A.C.E.
 Prerequisite (SPACE 101)

-This half-day (4 hour) module is mandatory for all participants enrolled in the certificate course.
-The first segment will provide an overview of the Office for Research and the role of each unit in providing services to the university research administration community.
-In the second segment of this module, the Research and Sponsored Programs team will provide an overview of proposal basics, budget preparation, compliance, negotiation and non-financial requirements.
-Also covered will be information on corporate sponsored awards support; specifically, corporate research contract review, negotiation and lifecycle management support provided by the Research Contract Services team.
-The Research Financial Services team will also provide an overview of central financial accounting functions and post-award administration support services for the university’s sponsored programs and other restricted funds, including the coordination of effort certification processes.
-Curriculum includes project reconciliations, award specifics, closeouts, effort certification, and cost transfers.
-Other topics from the mandatory supplements will also be briefly covered based on instructor availability.
+This half-day (4 hour) module is mandatory for all participants enrolled in the course.
+The first hour will offer an overview of the Office for Research and the role of each unit in providing services to the university research administration community.
+The Research and Sponsored Programs team will then provide an overview of proposal basics, budget preparation, compliance, negotiation, and non-financial requirements.
+Also covered in this segment will be an overview of corporate sponsored awards support; specifically, corporate research contract review, negotiation and lifecycle management support provided by the Research Contract Services team.
+The Research Financial Services team will then provide an overview of central financial accounting functions and post-award administration support services for the university’s sponsored programs and other restricted funds, including the coordination of effort certification processes.
+This segment will also include a brief overview of project reconciliations, award specifics, closeouts, effort certification, and cost transfers.

 - SPACE101 - Introduction to Sponsored Programs